rayrayraykk/agentscope-runtime/cookbook/en/intro.md

 - **Richer built-in tools** — Production-ready modules for Search, RAG, AIGC, Payment, and more
 - **Flexible deployment modes** — Local threads/processes, Docker, Kubernetes, or hosted cloud

+For more detailed change descriptions and the migration guide, please refer to: [CHANGELOG](CHANGELOG.md)

 ## What is AgentScope Runtime?

 **AgentScope Runtime** is a full-stack agent runtime that tackles two core challenges: **efficient agent deployment** and **secure sandbox execution**.
 It ships with foundational services such as short- and long-term memory plus agent state persistence, along with hardened sandbox infrastructure.
 Whether you need to orchestrate production-grade agents or guarantee safe tool interactions, AgentScope Runtime provides developer-friendly workflows with complete observability.